Financial-Times/origami/apps/astro-website/src/content/posts/2024-02-12-newsletter.md

 ### Why and when to use a component

 So far we've added design guidelines for basic colours, typography, spacing, buttons, and a more complex pagination pattern.
-Unlike our current documentation this covers they why and where of using a component, as well as the what and how.
+Unlike our current documentation this covers the why and where of using a component, as well as the what and how.
 Knowing why and where to use a component or pattern is crucial to using it as designed, to build a familiar and trusted user experience.

 ![](/assets/images/2024-02-12-newsletter/for-everyone-button-guidelines.png?width=500&source=origami)